Dipika Kakar: Early life

-First Kakar was married to Raunak Samson in 2011 but they got separated in 2015.
-Then, she married Shoaib Ibrahim, her co-star from Sasural Simar Ka on 22 February 2018 in Bhopal.
-She converted to Islam and changed her name to Faiza.

 Career

 Kakar started her career as an Air Hostess for three years in Mumbai.
 Then, she made her television debut in 2010 with Neer Bhare Tere Naina Devi where she played Lakshmi.
 She then appeared in Agle Janam Mohe Bitiya Hi Kijo as Rekha.

 From 2011 to 2017, she portrayed Simar Bhardwaj in Colors TV's Sasural Simar Ka.
 In 2015, Kakar participated in the celebrity dance reality show Jhalak Dikhhla Jaa 8.
 In 2017, she participated in Star Plus's Nach Baliye 8 with Shoaib Ibrahim.
 She next appeared in Entertainment Ki Raat.

-In October 2018, Kakar participated in Bigg Boss 12.
+In October 2018, Kakar Ibrahim participated in Bigg Boss 12.
 On 30 December 2018, she emerged as the winner of the season.

 In 2019 and 2020, she portrayed Sonakshi Rastogi in Star Plus's Kahaan Hum Kahaan Tum opposite Karan Grover.